a-rose/obs-headless/README.md

 ## Getting Started

-### libobs
 Build OBS from the sources.
  You can follow [instructions from obs-studio on Github](https://github.com/obsproject/obs-studio/wiki/Install-Instructions#linux-portable-mode-all-distros) but watch out:

  - ⚠️ At the moment, obs-headless only **works with old versions of libobs**.
 Please use `git checkout 23.2.1` to use this old tag until this issue is resolved.
  - Using the given cmake command-line, files are installed in `$HOME/obs-studio-portable` .
 If you change this path, you need to update `OBS_INSTALL_PATH` in `./config.sh` to values relevant to your setup.

 Now that OBS is installed, build and run obs-headless: